gauravlath07/football-predictor/README.md

 npm install gulp-cli --global
 ```

-### Installing
+### Installing Dependancies

-First, git clone this repo

 Make sure you have npm and Gulp Command Line Tool

-Then install npm modules
+Then enter the front end repo using comamnd line and install npm modules by

 ```
 npm install
 ```

-Then start the app
+Then start the application using -

 ```
 npm start